ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 ## Data choices
 Three types of reference data are available for use in the tests, called "full", "intermediate", and "light".
+Each group of data contains a fields file, and netCDF files produced from converting the fields file using various `um2nc` options.
+The netCDF variants are:
+* `mask`: produced with the `--nohist` flag only.
+* `nomask`: produced with the `--nomask` and `--nohist` flags.
+* `hist`: produced with no flags.
+These files will have a conversion datestamp in their history attribute.

 ### Full
-The "full" data consists of an ESM1.5 output fields file, and reference netCDF files produced by previous versions of `um2nc`.
+The "full" fields file is an output file from an ESM1.5 simulation.
 Running tests with the "full" data is slower and more resource intensive.

 ### Intermediate (default)
 The "intermediate" data contains a fields file, generated as a subset of the